 The “double stop” term comes from string instruments and refers to placing your fingers on two strings at a time.
 Pressing down on a string against the neck to raise the pitch is technically called stopping the string.
 Violins, for instance, are normally played with one finger on one string at a time, but it is possible to place fingers on two adjacent strings at the same time, doubly stopping them, and bow both at the same time.
 Percussion has absorbed this term for any two hits together, often in a keyboard context, but also double stop is the most correct description of the technique on battery instruments as well.
 The term “flat flam” is actually a pejorative description for a flam rudiment that has been incorrectly executed, such that the two independent notes have been played too close together.
 The failure often stems from the player not correctly setting up his/her hands at differing heights prior to the stroke.
 Instead of two heights, they are the same height and thus look flat.
 Flat flam is also commonly used to describe an intentional use of both hands together, however.

-This type of stroke has only really been used intentionally on snare drum in American playing during the modern DCI era.
-Marching and rudimental drummers of the American past would never have played this way, and no drum books, repertoire, or solos from prior to the late 20th century ever mention such a practice.
-It just wasn’t done on purpose until sometime in the last 30 or 40 years.
-Outside of the USA, the story is a bit different.
+This type of stroke has only really been used widely on snare drum in American playing during the modern DCI era.
+Marching and rudimental drummers of the American past, prior to the 20th century, would never have played this way, and no drum books, repertoire, or solos from the 19th century ever appear to mention such a practice.
+It just wasn’t done on purpose.
+The first instance of a written double stop, or “both,” that I have seen is from 1931.
+It was rarely used until much more recently, within the past 30 to 40 years.

 Bavaria: